maxjing97/Personal_Web_Development_Portfolio/README.txt

-This is a directory containing all web applications made for my personal portfolio
+This is a directory containing all web applications made for my personal web development portfolio.